 Where to Stay When You Visit Florianopolis Island

-Though of course I would encourage you to stay as long as possible, if you have just a week you can still get in much of the flavor of Floripa (Are you confused about names yet?
+Though of course I would encourage you to stay as long as possible, if you have just a week you can still get in much of the flavor of Floripa (are you confused about names yet?

 The neighborhoods near Lagoa da Conceição are where all the hippies, hipsters, and otherwise strange and fun folk live and hang out.
 Here you also have easy access to what I’d argue are the best beaches on the island: Joaquina and Praia Mole.

 What to Do When You Visit Florianopolis Island

 Near Joaquina beach, you can hike on the peaceful sand dunes that roll into a bird-filled scrub land good for long walks (keep your eyes peeled for the enigmatic burrowing owls).

 What to Eat & Drink When You Visit Florianopolis Island

 My friends and I really enjoyed hanging out at Books and Beers (a place for good craft brew), The Black Swan (an ex-pat haven) and of course the infamous ice cream buffet at Buffet Sorvete Doce Pecado.